 High School Equivalency Test Center

-The Division of Adult and Career Education, High School Equivalency Test Center is located At Abram Friedman Occupational Center in Room 503.
+The Division of Adult and Career Education’s High School Equivalency Test Center is located at Abram Friedman Occupational Center on the 5th Floor in Room 503.

-Testing and Registration is on-going at our main test center at:
+Testing and Registration is on-going at our primary test center at:

 The California State Board of Education had approved the HiSET (High School Equivalency Test) as one of the three tests to be used to earn a California High School Equivalency Certificate.